Taco Bell: Yum! Brands subsidiary

 In March 2016, Taco Bell introduced private beta testing of an artificial intelligence bot on the messaging platform Slack designed to take orders of select menu items from local Taco Bell locations and have the orders delivered.
 Taco Bell planned to have a wider roll-out of this functionality in the coming months.

 Previously, Taco Bell's hot sauces were only available in packets at the chain itself.
 In February 2014, Taco Bell made its hot sauces available at grocery stores, sold in bottles.
 These would be followed by further grocery store products including chips in May 2018 and shredded cheese in 2019.
 In September 2016, Taco Bell opened a pop-up in New York City in the SoHo, Manhattan area called the Taco Bell VR Arcade.
 Taco Bell and VR fans could demo PlayStation VR, games, and food.

-In 2016, Taco Bell built a restaurant out of five cargo shipping containers for the Texas music festival, South by Southwest.
-Due to popularity, the franchise decided to move the restaurant to a lot in South Gate, California, and it opened to the public a year later.
+In 2016, Taco Bell debuted a modular restaurant constructed from five reclaimed shipping containers at the South by Southwest (SXSW) festival in Austin, Texas.
+Following its successful reception, the structure was permanently relocated to South Gate, California, where it commenced operations as a standard franchise location in 2017.
 The restaurant features Taco Bell's full menu, with outdoor seating, a walk-up window, and a drive-thru, but no indoor seating unlike regular Taco Bell locations.
 Taco Bell announced plans in November 2017 to open 300 more urban and Cantina-style locations by 2022, with 50 to be located about New York City's five boroughs.
 In 2019, Taco Bell opened a pop-up hotel called "The Bell: A Taco Bell Hotel and Resort" for one weekend in August.
 Upon the announcement, the hotel was booked up in two minutes.

-Taco Bell announced plans to stay in its current corporate headquarters in Irvine until 2030.
+Taco Bell announced plans to keep its current corporate headquarters in Irvine until 2030.

 Menu and advertising

 The first Taco Bell commercials premiered in 1968, featuring advertisements with Mel Blanc, Pat Harrington, and the then-host of Truth or Consequences, Bob Barker.

 In 1992, Johnny Cash starred in a television commercial for Taco Bell's value menu.

-In 1993, Taco Bell was part of product placement for the movie Demolition Man and updated their currently used logo.
+In 1993, Taco Bell was used as product placement and plot device in the movie Demolition Man updating their currently used logo.

 From August 1997 to July 2000, Gidget the Chihuahua was the brand's advertising mascot, a campaign developed by TBWA.
-Voiced by Carlos Alazraqui, slogans included “¡Yo quiero Taco Bell” (I want Taco Bell!), “Drop the Chalupa,” and “¡Viva Gorditas!”
+Voiced by Carlos Alazraqui, slogans included “¡Yo quiero Taco Bell!”
+(I want Taco Bell!), “Drop the Chalupa,” and “¡Viva Gorditas!”
 All became catchphrases in popular culture.

 In 2000, Taco Bell: Tasty Temple Challenge was released for DOS by Taco Bell as the publisher and developed by BrandGames as a kid-friendly first-person 3D action shooter with gameplay similar to that of Doom and Wolfenstein 3D in terms of combat and exploration, serving as an advertisement for the brand.
 The player controls Baja Bill, who explores a temple of a lost jungle civilization, battling snakes and scorpions with Taco Bell's hot and wild sauce.
 Food from the brand also appears in game and is used to replenish the protagonist's health.